rotty/lexpr-rs/docs/why.md

   S-expression representation as possible within the syntactic constraints imposed by Rust's macro system.

-- [ ] Implement a parser, serializer, and pretty-printer for the S-expression value type.
+- [X] Implement a parser and printer for the S-expression value type.
 This one will not be based on Serde, see below why this is not possible while covering the complete universe of S-expression values.

   The goal for the parser and serializer goal is to also cover the notational differences between the S-expression formats, for example